 The first step to getting started with your Spiffy account is to connect your Stripe and/or PayPal account.
 Spiffy’s core functionality is taking payments, so it’s required that you have at least one gateway integration connected.
-We support Apple Pay on our hosted checkouts via your Stripe account.
+We support Apple Pay, Google Pay, and Link Autofill on our hosted checkouts via your Stripe account.

-Note: Apple Pay is not supported in embeds, this is a limitation of Apply Pay, not Spiffy.
+Note: Apple Pay and Google Pay are not supported in embeds.
+This is a limitation of Apply Pay and Google Pay, not Spiffy.

 If you are selling any type of product or service using our Subscription features, you will want to be sure to use Stripe only for subscription payments.
 You can hide PayPal as an option on specific checkouts, but have it connected at the account level.

 Checkouts & Flows